 - Equitable access to treatment, care and support for people living with HIV

 - Enhanced understanding of the facts about HIV and living with HIV in the UK

 We believe we make the most lasting and positive impact on the greatest number of lives by changing attitudes, behaviour, decisions and policies - and we seek to influence those whose actions have the biggest impact on the lives of people affected by HIV in the UK.

 We listen to people living with, and affected by, HIV and those who support them and we put the needs and rights of HIV positive people at the heart of everything we do.

 We pride ourselves on being independent and evidence-based.
 We are committed to partnership working and we work in a collaborative and productive manner with a range of partner organisations to share experience and knowledge and make the greatest collective difference.
-You can see who else we work with here.

 We also recognise the importance of working as efficiently as possible: we have a small number of permanent staff and a team of active volunteers, many of whom are living with HIV.
 Over three quarters of our income is spent on our core policy work.

 Our official name is the National AIDS Trust.
 We are a registered charity, number 297977 and a company limited by guarantee number 2175938 (registered in England and Wales).